SeanBailey777/LatexResumeTemplate/README.md

 - License: Creative Commons CC BY 4.0
 - Abstract: This template represents popular computer science resume format at Arizona State University in latex.

+## to view the PDF file of the resume:

+Please open the resume.pdf file.

 ## To build pdf in ubuntu:

 ```